pgk2111/Embedded-System/README.md

 3. Alarm Activation: The system shall trigger a buzzer alarm upon detecting unauthorized entry.
 4. Alert Notifications: The system shall send real-time SMS notifications via GSM and/or mobile app alerts via Wi-Fi when an intrusion is detected.
 5. Remote Arm/Disarm: The system shall allow users to enable or disable security remotely via a mobile app or SMS command.
+6. Remote Control: The system shall control via an app to unlock locks and lights remotely.
-6. Real-time Display: The system shall display the security status and sensor activity on an OLED screen.
+7. Real-time Display: The system shall display the security status and sensor activity on an OLED screen.
-7. Camera Capture (Optional): The system shall capture an image of the intruder using an OV7670 camera module and store/send it to a cloud server.
+8. Camera Capture (Optional): The system shall capture an image of the intruder using an OV7670 camera module and store/send it to a cloud server.
-8. Power Backup Support: The system shall include a battery backup to remain operational during power failures.
+9. Power Backup Support: The system shall include a battery backup to remain operational during power failures.
 ## Non-Functional-Requirements
 1. Real-time Processing: The system shall process sensor data and respond within 500 milliseconds.
 2. Power Efficiency: The system shall operate in low-power mode when idle to conserve energy.